mc2021/mc2021/README.md

 I am currently a college student pursuing studies in computer science with a passion of solving complex problems with code and software.
 Presently, I am working on side projects and enhancing my coding expertise.
 I hope to encounter new challenges and discover new collaborative opportunities!

-<i> "Strive for continuous improvement, instead of perfection" - Kim Collins </i>
+<i> "It is not knowledge, but the act of learning, not possession but the act of getting there, which grants the greatest enjoyment." - Carl Friedrich Gauss </i>

 ### Linkedin: